AguiarPhys/AguiarPhys.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 Welcome!
-I am a Physics Master's student in the University of Strathclyde.
-I am looking for research opportunities in Quantum Optics, Photonics, and AMO physics.
-Interested in a Ph.D. program to further develop my research skills and kickstart my academic career.
-My set of experimental and theoretical physics skills and great motivation make me a perfect candidate for doctoral research in these fields.
+I am a 5th-year Physics master's student looking for a PhD program to further develop my research skills and kickstart my academic career.
+My research interests include AMO physics, Quantum Optics and Photonics.
+My set of experimental and theoretical physics skills make me a perfect candidate for doctoral research in these fields as shown by my years of lab experience with state-of-the-art physics research groups.

-For any enquiries reach out via: richard.aguiar-maduro.2017 (at) uni.strath.ac.uk.
+For any enquiries reach out via: richardaguiar.a (at) gmail.com